aomini/Haze-react-boilerplate/README.md

   /**
    ❗  The Link and moment increases the bundle size unnecessarily.
    🚨 The moment import takes more than a mb.
-Where next js standard believes below 90kb is a good bundle.
+Where frontend standard believes below 90kb is a good bundle.
    */

   const Example = () => {